pauldlynch/cookbook-hugo/content/recipes/burnt_basque_cheesecake/index.md

 Originally from La Viña, San Sebastian, I took this recipe from [Bon Appetit]( https://www.bonappetit.com/recipe/basque-burnt-cheesecake), which is reasonably close to the original.

-Requires a 25cm (10”) springform pan.
+Uses a 25cm (10”) springform pan (I only have a 9" pan, which takes a few minutes longer to cook).

 - 2 lb/900g cream cheese
 - 1.5 cups/300g sugar